ThomasOwca/Tams-Pizzera-Employee-Service-System/README.md

 Otherwise, you will get authentication errors when trying to log in, etc.

-I will soon provide an update with the database and table design diagrams to show the how this application interacts to the corresponding data using Microsoft SQL Server.
+I will soon provide an update with the database and table design diagrams to show the how this application interacts with the corresponding data using Microsoft SQL Server.

 I plan on updating or adding functionality to this project in the future.